Vector Search

 • You want results that match intent, not just exact keywords.

-• You support natural language queries, like full sentences or questions.
+• Queries are written in natural language, such as full sentences or questions.

-• Your users often search with synonyms or varying terminology.
+• Users often search with synonyms, related terms, or varied terminology.

 Pros and Cons